qiskrypt/qiskrypt/README.md

 ### Protocols offered

-The protocols offered in the last version of our framework are the following:
+The protocols currently offered in our framework are the following:

 <table class="tg">